Shrey Patel

 What has been your favorite thing about your Rice Business experience?

 The community and real world experience is my favorite part about Rice Business.
 No matter the time of day, everyone is willing to help and work together.
-It’s more of a family culture which fosters better relationships and learning experiences.
+It’s more of a family culture that fosters better relationships and learning experiences.
 Also, the content we learn in classes actually apply to the real world.
 I’ve used many of my class learnings through my internships and to also further my knowledge of current news.

 What do you love most about Houston?